Opelousas General Health System

 At Opelousas General Health System (OGHS), we understand that surgery can be a stressful and overwhelming experience.
 Our goal is to alleviate any anxiety, answer any questions you may have about your procedure and provide you with the very best care possible.
 Whether your surgery requires an overnight stay, or a less invasive same-day procedure, our warm, compassionate staff will exceed your expectations.

 This starts before your procedure.
 Before your surgery, we will conduct a pre-admission assessment.
 This can be done over the phone or in person at the hospital, just to ensure your questions are answered and to reduce wait time on the day of your surgery.
-On the day of your procedure, our friendly staff will help you get comfortable, as well as any family or friends who come with you.
-They can choose to wait in our waiting room conveniently located next to our surgical rooms.
+On the day of your procedure, our friendly staff will help you and any family or friends who come with you to be comfortable While your are having your procedure, your family and friends can wait in our waiting room conveniently located next to our surgical rooms.

 Advanced Surgical Technology